Below, you will find the whole series. So far. Please enjoy!

-Jeremy: You really are better?
-James: Completely.
-Jeremy: Who am I?
-James: You're a big cock.
-Richard: And who am I?
-James: Irritating little sod.
-Richard and Jeremy: (happily) He's better.
+Clarkson: You really are better?
+May: Completely.
+Clarkson: Who am I?
+May: You're a big cock.
+Hammond: And who am I?
+May: Irritating little sod.
+Clarkson and Hammond [happily]: He's better.

 Jeremy's delusions that he's Jesus Christ in the by the Sea of Galilee.
 "I've invented swimming!"

 The boy's Oh Crap expressions when given a direct order from the Prime Minister of the United Kingdom to stay away from India.

 The idea of the special is that they're to advertise Britain in India.
 At the start of the trip, after Clarkson and May have picked at each others' cars, Hammond arrives in a Mini with a British flag on the roof...

 Clarkson:(sotto voce) "That is a thing of beauty."

 This one hasn't been as well-received as the others, but it does have one of the best Deadpan Snarker moments ever delivered by James May:

 May: Why don't you go and wash the cars?
 That would be really useful...
 Clarkson: I've washed them...
 May: You haven't.
 I can see from here that it's still dirty and it still says "penis" on the bonnet.
 Go and do it properly.